 Code of Conduct for Indirect Access Providers

-- the sharing of commercially sensitive information between Indirect Access Providers and Indirect PSPs who are also downstream competitors;
+- ensuring confidentiality of commercially sensitive information shared between Indirect Access Providers and Indirect PSPs who are also competitors;

 - some aspects of the on-boarding and contractual arrangements that govern the supply of Indirect Access; and